gabrieljacintho/asteroids-unity-photon/README.md

 # Crazy Guys

-Crazy Guys is a free-to-play multiplayer party royale game developed for Photon Engine study with Unity Engine, C# and Photon Engine.
+Crazy Guys is a multiplayer party royale game developed for Photon Engine study with Unity Engine, C# and Photon Engine.